oroinc/orocommerce/src/Oro/Bundle/TaxBundle/Resources/doc/api/tax_rule.md

 #### get_subresource

-Retrieve the record of the customer tax code that a specific tax rule record is associated with.
+Retrieve a record of the customer tax code that a specific tax rule record is associated with.

 #### get_relationship